renglo/tank/TEMPLATE_README.md

 - Go to the AWS console > API Gateway and create a new Custom Domain Name
 - Select a new subdomain under an existing ACM Certificate.
 - If you must use a new domain, you need to create the ACM certificate first (out of the scope of this document)
-- Save the Custom Domain and go to the API mappings.
+- Create a  Custom Domain and go to the API mappings.
 You'll be able to select the API that you just deployed and the stage, save that.
 - This alone won't automatically redirect all traffic to your application.
 You still need to create a CN Record in your domain.

-- The CN Record should have as a host the subdomain that you created and as target the API URL (without the "https://" part)
+VERY IMPORTANT: The value of the CNRECORD is not the gateaway URL but the CUSTOM DOMAIN URL.
+They look similar but they are not the same

+- To get the right value, go to API Gateway > Custom Domain Names
+- Select the Custom Domain Name and look for "API Gateway domain name" copy and paste it as is
 - Save that record and almost immediately you'll be able to see your app in that subdomain.